About these documents

 - Section C10 gives specific recommendations for assessing Secondary Structural and Non-Structural (SSNS) building elements.
 The guidance in this section allows these elements to be rated either independently or in conjunction with an overall building assessment.

-The IEP assessment template (spreadsheet) provides working versions of tables IEP-1 to IEP-5.
+The Initial Evaluation Procedure (IEP) assessment template [ZIP 2.6MB] (note: this is a maco-enabled spreadsheet supplied in a ZIP file) provides working versions of tables IEP-1 to IEP-5.

 The assessment summary report is used to summarise the key points from initial seismic assessments (Part B) and detailed seismic assessments (Part C) and must be included at the front of all engineering assessments for earthquake-prone buildings purposes.